 Today, the primary medications used to treat hepatitis C infection are called direct-acting antivirals (DAAs).
 These drugs may sometimes be used in combination with the drug ribavirin.

 Direct-acting antivirals (DAAs)

 DAAs are the standard of care for chronic HCV infection.
-These oral drugs have come onto the market since 2011 and have been found to cure up to of people treated with them.
-In addition, compared to older treatments such as interferons, they can cause far fewer side effects.
+These oral drugs have come onto the market since 2011 and have been found to cure up to

 Some DAAs are available as individual drugs, and most are available as combination medications.
 These combination treatments allow you to take fewer pills each day.
 The combination treatments currently available are: